Skip to main content

 AI-powered name matching systems match names across a broad variety of languages and scripts, detecting aliases, nicknames, and misspellings.
 To disambiguate names, (to find the right “John Aaron Smith”) they apply additional identifiers to each record.
 These identifiers help to differentiate between the real estate agent John Aaron Smith hoping to see Times Square and the John Aaron Smith who sells human beings.
 Similar capabilities help link corporate names to their nicknames and to names of their subsidiaries.
 In doing so, these systems both improve matching capabilities and dramatically reduce instances of false matches.

 The best name matching technologies also provide clear scores, helping you to understand why two names have been deemed a “match” or a “mismatch,” thereby giving you confidence in the match obtained.
 Unhappy with the decisions your system has made?
-Good systems empower you to track the “matches” that you would consider a mismatch, track the “mismatches” you would consider a match, then adjust scoring paraments accordingly: giving more or less weight to parameters including disordered name components; translations or transliterations; initialisms; nickname and aliases, and homonyms and gender conflicts (John Aaron Smith vs. Jan Erin Smith).
+Good systems empower you to track the “matches” that you would consider a mismatch, track the “mismatches” you would consider a match, then adjust scoring parameters accordingly: giving more or less weight to parameters including disordered name components; translations or transliterations; initialisms; nickname and aliases, and homonyms and gender conflicts (John Aaron Smith vs. Jan Erin Smith).
 Finally, by improving match processes, these systems reduce the investigative time that must be spent responding to alerts.

-About Rosette by Babel Street
+Babel Street Match

-Rosette can help you build confidence in your name-matching processes.
-Rather than just providing a “match/no match” report, Rosette provides normalized, actionable scores indicating its confidence in each match.
+Match can help you build confidence in your name-matching processes.
+Rather than just providing a “match/no match” report, Match provides normalized, actionable scores indicating its confidence in each match.
 Scores run from 0 to 1, with, as examples, a 0.5 indicating a 50% degree of confidence in the match, and 0.75 indicating a 75% degree of confidence.
 Enabling users to easily fine-tune more than 20 match parameters — and to see how matches are being scored and the decisions behind the scores — provides increased confidence in the validity of your matches while reducing the number of mismatches that must be examined manually.

-All names, companies, and incidents portrayed in this document are fictitious.
+Disclaimer: All names, companies, and incidents portrayed in this document are fictitious.
 No identification with actual persons (living or deceased), places, companies, and products are intended or should be inferred.

 Babel Street Home